hdfeos/pyhdf/doc/index.rst

-.. python-hdf4 documentation master file, created by sphinx-quickstart2 on Sun Jul 27 02:07:57 2014.
+.. pyhdf documentation master file, created by sphinx-quickstart2 on Sun Jul 27 02:07:57 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyHDF documentation!
+Welcome to pyhdf documentation!
 =======================================

 Contents: